JackieBinya/jacqueline-binya-website/content/posts/using-hugo.md

 ## Making it even better for non-techies | Integrating Hugo with CMSes

-Hugo can be bundled with headless content management systems like <a href="https://www.datocms.com/" class="article-link">DatoCMS</a> to enable it to be used by users from a non-technical background.
+Hugo can be bundled with headless content management systems like <a href="https://www.datocms.com/" class="article-link">DatoCMS</a> to enable it to be harnessed for use by users from non-technical background.
 Read DatoCMS official <a href="https://www.datocms.com/docs/hugo" class="article-link">documentation</a> to find out about how that can be achieved.